-Stewart and Lynda Resnick, the Beverly Hills billionaire owners of the Wonderful Company, and many of the same agribusiness interests that backed the water bond of 2014 and are promoting the Delta Tunnels are now funding the campaign to pass Jerry Meral’s water bond, Prop.
+Stewart and Lynda Resnick, the Beverly Hills billionaire owners of the Wonderful Company, and many of the same agribusiness interests that promote the Delta Tunnels are now funding the campaign to pass Jerry Meral’s water bond, Prop.
 3, on the November ballot in California.

-The Resnicks’ Wonderful Orchards LLC has donated $50,000.00 so far to the campaign.
-The Resnicks, who are known as the Koch Brothers of California, contribute many hundreds of thousands of dollars to candidates from the both sides of the political aisle and to proposition campaigns so they can continue selling back public water to the public at a huge profit while promoting legislation and other efforts to eviscerate laws protecting fish, wildlife and water.
+The Resnicks’ Wonderful Orchards LLC has donated $100,000 to the campaign to date.
+The Resnicks, who are known as the Koch Brothers of California, contribute many hundreds of thousands of dollars to candidates from both sides of the political aisle and to proposition campaigns so they can continue selling back public water to the public at a huge profit while promoting legislation and other efforts to eviscerate laws protecting fish, wildlife and water.

 The Resnicks are among the biggest contributors to the University of California system — and Stewart Resnick served as an advisor to Linda Kathehi, the disgraced chancellor at UC Davis.
 For a complete rundown on the Resnicks manipulation of California water politics and their long war on the public trust, go to: www.dailykos.com/…

-Meral, with the Natural Heritage Institute, is one of the leading advocates for the destruction of the Delta ecosystem and West Coast fisheries through the construction of the Delta Tunnels.
-He infamously said in 2013, “The Delta cannot be saved.”
+Meral, with the Natural Heritage Institute, is one of the leading advocates for the construction of the Delta Tunnels, a massive public works project that opponents say will destroy the Delta ecosystem and West Coast fisheries.
+Meral, in a moment of candor, nfamously said in 2013, “The Delta cannot be saved.”

 No matter what proponents might claim, this bond is designed to support subsidized corporate agribusiness in the San Joaquin Valley, as evidenced by the contributors to the bond campaign and the provisions of the bond, including $1.1 billion to fix Kern County canals.